 When questioned by police, Castro acknowledged “he had been involved in a ‘bar fight.'”
 He initially stated one of the victims threw the first punch.
 The criminal complaint indicates surveillance video showed otherwise, and “Castro did not deny anything that he observed on the video.”

-Each count facing Castro and Thurman comes with a maximum penalty of three-and-a-half years in prison and $10,000 in fines.
-Both men have a preliminary hearing scheduled for November 2nd in Racine.
+Each count against Castro comes with a maximum penalty of three-and-a-half years in prison and $10,000 in fines.